 Arrangements for employing staff overseas can be complex and there are very significant risks - both financial and immigration-related - that need to be fully understood first.
-These costs and risks inevitably fall on the departments and must be fully considered, funded and authorised before any decision to agree such an overseas working arrangement is made.
-The University has set up the Overseas Working Group to advise and assist Heads of Department and the University on these complex matters.
+These costs and risks inevitably fall on the requester's department and must be fully considered, funded and authorised before any decision to agree to such an overseas working arrangement is made.
+Other factors that will need to be taken into consideration include:

 A. Tax and Social Security Issues

 There may be additional tax and social security issues for staff leading to very significant additional costs if they are working for the University from outside the UK.

-The costs of specialist tax and social security advice, creating an overseas payroll and additional tax and social security contributions will fall on the budget of the employing department.
+The cost of specialist tax and social security advice, creating an overseas payroll and additional tax and social security contributions will fall on the budget of the employing department.
 These costs may vary from a minimum of around £9,000 of additional cost up to over £50,000.
 If a permanent establishment is created in the country where the staff member is working, then the costs can be even greater than this and ongoing.
 A number of universities have fallen into this situation without identifying it until too late, incurring in some cases millions of pounds of costs.

 B. Immigration / Right to Work Issues

-The Responsibility of the Head of Department:
+Responsibility of the Line Manager:

 Responsibilities of Staff

-It is the responsibility of all University employees (both existing staff and appointees) to inform their line manager and Head of Department if they are in a situation where they cannot return to the UK to work or are requesting to work currently working outside of the UK.
+It is the responsibility of all University employees (both existing staff and appointees) to inform their line manager and Head of Department if they are in a situation where they cannot return to the UK to work or are requesting to work outside of the UK.
 They must request agreement to work overseas for a temporary / fixed period before they commence working in this way.
 Overseas working will require specific agreement from the University and a variation to contract before they are able to undertake it.

 Responsibilities of the Overseas Working Group